-Currently, the projects are largely divided geographically between those conducted in western Alaska, at the University of Washington’s field camps, and those conducted in Washington.
-As part of a long-term, multi-investigator program whose goal is to understand the basic and applied ecology of western Alaska sockeye salmon and their habitats, we have conducted studies of the life history traits, spawning site characteristics, reproductive behavior, energetics, and predator-prey interactions of sockeye salmon.
+Current projects include ones conducted in western Alaska, at the University of Washington’s field camps, and ones conducted in Washington, chiefly in the Puget Sound region.
+As part of a long-term, multi-investigator program whose goal is to understand the basic and applied ecology of western Alaska sockeye salmon and their habitats [link to ASP website], we have studied the life history traits, spawning site characteristics, reproductive behavior, energetics, and predator-prey interactions of sockeye salmon and other fishes.
 Specific projects have examined: (1) the scale of population structure and homing by sockeye salmon, (2) the relationships between stream entry date, body size, population density, energetics and longevity of adult sockeye salmon in small streams, (3) the influences of habitat, body size, and sex on vulnerability of adult sockeye salmon to predation by bears, and (4) the forms of selection exerted on salmon by the commercial fishery.
 In addition to these projects on sockeye salmon, we are also investigating the ecology, migrations, and life history of char in the genus Salvelinus, including Dolly Varden and Arctic char, and rainbow trout.
-See links to the Alaska Salmon Program for more about the field camps and research being conducted there.

-In Washington, we have been studying the re-colonization of the Cedar River by salmon after modification of the Landsburg diversion dam in 2003, and are participating in a study of the re-colonization and restoration of the Elwha River after dam removal, with components investigating estuary, river and lake habitats, in collaboration with scientists representing many different agencies and organizations.
+In Washington, we have been studying the re-colonization of rivers by salmon and trout after dam modification (in the Cedar River) and removal (the Elwha River), including projects investigating estuary, river and lake habitats, in collaboration with scientists representing many different agencies and organizations.
 We are also investigating the migration patterns of different salmonids species in Puget Sound.
-This work involves a combination of ultrasonic tagging and tracking, and also analysis of coded wire tagging data, in collaboration with NOAA scientists.
+This work involves a combination of ultrasonic tagging and tracking, and also analysis of coded wire tagging data, in collaboration with federal and state agency scientists.
 We are comparing the movement patterns of steelhead trout, cutthroat trout, bull trout, coho salmon and Chinook salmon.